apollottb/Apollo/README.md

 June 1: Takashi departs to Venezuela

-???: CrossingBot 1.1 Launch
+June 14: CrossingBot 1.1 Launch

-???: Nektar beta Launch
+June 25: Nektar beta Launch

+### Miscellaneous
+* Branding identity (logo, fonts, color schemes, brand images)
+* Mission statement
+* Description of the team Nector (will be on the web / on the nectar website)
+* Google app engine setup (transfer google wallet account to a PNC joint account)
+* Beware of overdraft